As principal of Leland & Gray Union Middle School, he's known for his selection of wild ties, nearly all of which are on display in his office.

 John said it's more important than ever to teach young students about Muslim culture, since there's so much discussion about terrorism.

-"I think there's a lot
+"I think there's a lot of stereotyping of Muslims," he said.

 This month, John is traveling to the seven elementary schools in Windham Central Supervisory Union, making presentations that give students an overview of the language, culture, geography and economy of Malaysia.